Welcome to the Hollenhorst Lab at IU

 Transcription factors are proteins that bind to specific places in the genome and regulate which genes should be turned on or off.
 Humans have almost 2000 transcription factors that can be grouped into "families" of factors with similar DNA binding domains.
 Due to the similarity of these DNA binding domains, most members of transcription factor families are thought to bind to similar DNA sequences.
 Despite this similarity, different members of transcription factor families can have very different biological functions.
 How does this work?
 If these factors bind the same sequence you would expect them to bind to the same gene targets.
 But we know that similar transcription factors can have very different biological functions, and in that case you would expect them to activate or repress different genes.
 One example of this conundrum is the ETS family of transcription factors.
 There are 28 ETS transcription factors in the human genome.
 They all bind to a very similar DNA sequence in vitro.
 However, they all have very different biological functions in vivo.
 For example, some ETS proteins cause cancer (oncogenes), some inhibit cancer formation (tumor suppressors), and some have no role in cancer.
 We are leaders in the use of both genomic and biochemical techniques to uncover molecular mechanisms that differentiate function in the ETS and other transcription factor families.

-One of our more recent studies (Kedage et al. 2016 Cell Reports) used biochemistry to show that the four ETS transcription factors that can cause prostate cancer are the only four ETS family members that bind to the co-activator EWS.
+One of our studies (Kedage et al. 2016 Cell Reports) used biochemistry to show that the four ETS transcription factors that can cause prostate cancer are the only four ETS family members that bind to the co-activator EWS.
 This identified a molecular mechanism of oncogenic specificity in the ETS family.
 Because the EWS/ETS interaction is so specific for oncogenic transcription factors, it represents an ideal drug target.
 We have recently performed a small-molecule screen to identify compounds that can inhibit this protein-protein interaction (Nicholas et al. 2020 PLoS One).

 The TMPRSS2:ERG gene fusion is the most common genomic alteration in prostate cancer.
 It results in expression of the transcription factor ERG in adult prostate cells, a cell type where ERG is normally silent.